How can Teens Benefit From Coding Classes?

 Coding Develops Critical Thinking

-Critical thinking is a valuable skill useful not just in coding class, but also in any other subject of the curriculum and even in real-life situations.
+Critical thinking is a valuable skill, useful across subjects in the school curriculum and in real-life situations.
 While you can develop critical thinking through other means, coding remains an excellent subject to get teens thinking about how they can solve a problem with the tools at hand.
 In coding, there is often no model answer.
 It’s all up to how each individual wishes to approach the situation and how they make use of what they have available.
 All this helps teens to develop a deeper understanding of logic, problem-solving, and the most efficient ways to get a job done – skills which can be applied to just about any other aspect of their lives.

 Coding Builds Creativity and Imagination

 When it comes to coding, the sky is the limit.
-One can marvel at the amazing inventions coding has brought us, from the smartphones we use every day to the specialised equipment automating mundane tasks.
-Coding is a great way to teach math concepts and logical reasoning to teens without trapping them in the confines of a syllabus or curriculum.
-With coding, teens are given these building blocks and instructed to create an end product, but however they wish to go about it can be entirely up to them.
+One may marvel at the amazing inventions coding has brought us, from the smartphones we use every day to the specialised equipment automating mundane tasks.
+Coding is a great way to teach math concepts and logical reasoning to teens beyond the confines of a syllabus or curriculum.
+In a coding class for teens, they are given these building blocks and instructed to create an end product, but however they wish to go about it can be entirely up to them.
 This premise is ripe for some creativity and imagination to go a long way.
 When teens get to showcase their solutions to the class, everyone is able to appreciate how a single problem can inspire so many different ideas.

 Coding is Relevant to the Times

-These days, industries are shifting to the world of big data and artificial intelligence.
-Job scopes are also evolving accordingly, with many incorporating technological aspects.
-Many new jobs have opened up just in the span of the past few years, namely revolving around the technological field.
-In the years to come, it is likely that more of the older job titles will slowly phase out as technology and automation begin to take over their tasks.
+These days, industries are volving to incorporate big data and artificial intelligence.
+Many new jobs have blossomed in the span of the past few years, and may not have existed previously.
+In the years to come, it is likely that more jobs will be phased out as technology and automation takes over routine tasks, and industry demands shift.